Field theory for optimal signal propagation in ResNets: Introduction

+According to \citet{Tirer22_921}, smaller residual scalings lead to a smoother NTK and thereby to better interpolation properties between data points.
+Studying the spectral properties of the NTK, \citet{Barzilai23} find a bias of convolutional ResNets towards learning functions with low-frequency or localized over few pixels.
+Further, they show that the scaling proposed by \citet{Huang20_33} leads to a less expressive dot-product kernel for convolutional ResNets, therefore arguing for a depth-independent constant residual scaling.
+By performing a grid search, \citet{Zhang19_4285} find a value near $0.1$ to yield best generalization performance for deep ResNets.

+\citep{Arpit19_neurips,Hayou21_1324,Hayou21_iclr,Zhang22_3359} argue for a residual scaling by the square root of the inverse depth: \citet{Arpit19_neurips} use a mean field analysis to argue that this scaling avoids exploding or vanishing gradients in the forward and backward pass.
+While \citep{Hayou21_1324,Hayou21_iclr} show that the resulting NTK is universal and can express any function, \citet{Zhang22_3359} find that this scaling stabilizes forward and backward propagation of the signal in terms of its norm.
+On the practical side, \citet{Bordelon24_iclr} show that scaling the residual branch by the square root of the inverse depth allows them to extend $\mu P$-scaling \citep{Yang21_iclr}, a particular form of initialization that promotes trainability, to residual architectures.

 We here tackle the problem of optimal scaling from a signal propagation perspective.
-We study the response function of residual networks that describes the networks' sensitivity to varying inputs.
+We derive a field-theoretic description of residual networks to study their response function.
+This function describes the networks' sensitivity to varying inputs.
 As the network needs to be able to distinguish between different data samples, the overall range of output responses is a relevant indicator for both trainability and generalization.
 While a stronger signal generally ensures that two data samples can be better distinguished, this effect may be counteracted by saturation effects of the non-linearity in the residual branch of the network.
 The residual scaling parameter determines how strongly differences across data samples are amplified and propagated through the network.